PLT875/api-gateway-lambda-demo/README.md

 # lambda-friend-demo

+Notes:
+* The App uses a mock database

 ### Package

-Package the app and upload the .jar to your already created Lambda
+Package the app and upload the .jar to your already created Lambdas
 ```
 ./mvnw clean package shade:shade
 ```